gaps-closure/hal/README.md

   ```
 Note the -i and -o arguments which correspond to input/ouptut ZMQ interfaces utilized by HAL.
 The example provided is for SDH-BW.
 If using SDH-BE, replace 'bw' with 'be' for each -i and -o argument (e.g. halpub<b>bw</b>orange --> halpub<b>be</b>orange)

 The sending rates in the above calls are 1 Hz for simplicity.
+(For the representative mission application rates, you can send 1,1,1 at 100Hz, 2,2,1 at 10Hz, and 2,2,2 at 100Hz instead.
+Other rates and application mixes can be used for stress-testing or for testing policy rules.)
 Example output:
 ```
 terminal4 (green):
 sent: [1/1/1] -- (-74.574489,40.695545,102.100000)